 God Gave Us Easter by Lisa Bryant

 I love this book!
-It’s a wonderful, age appropriate introduction to the Easter story.
+It’s a wonderful, age appropriate introduction to the true meaning of Easter story.
 Little Cub asks Papa Bear questions about Easter and Papa Bear uses life lessons from the Arctic to explain what God did for us in terms little cub (and preschoolers) can understand.
-This is one of the best Easter books for preschoolers that you can use as a spring board if you want to share more details with your child about Jesus and the first Easter.
+This is one of the best Easter books for preschoolers that you can use as a springboard if you want to share more details with your child about Jesus and the true meaning of the holiday.

 Pete the Cat Big Easter Adventure by Kimberly and James Dean

-In this cute story, Pete the Cat helps out the Easter bunny.
+In this fun Easter book, Pete the Cat helps out the Easter Bunny.
 Kids will get a kick out of seeing Pete the Cat dressed up as an Easter Bunny.
-As a bonus, this book comes with 12 Easter cards to share with friends and family , a page of stickers and a poster.
+As a bonus, this book comes with 12 Easter cards to share with friends and family, a page of stickers, and a poster.

 The Night Before Easter by Natasha Wing